Palmer-Group-DSM/CodeKatas/Katas/TennisScoring.md

 | ----------------- | ------- | --------------- |
 | Thirty-Forty      | player2 | Win for player2 |
 | Advantage player1 | player1 | Win for player1 |

+## Additional Requirement
+The scorekeepers have requested a change.
+They would like to be able to rename 'player1' and 'player2'.
+Juan Martin del Potro plays Novak Djokovic tomorrow at noon.
+Good luck!